 However, the conservation of Bakossi National Park's rainforest resources has been challenged by a complex array of social, economic, and political factors.
 Top-down, state-centric approaches to conservation have often marginalized local communities, leading to conflicts and undermining their traditional stewardship of the land (Borrini-Feyerabend et al., 2004; Dressler et al., 2010).
 Recognizing the importance of local community engagement in effective and equitable conservation is crucial for the long-term sustainability of the park's resources (Berkes, 2004; Menzies, 2006) including wildlife, thus contributing to the management Human-Wildlife conflicts (HWC).

 Human-wildlife conflict (HWC) can be characterized as any interaction between humans and wildlife which negatively affects the human, the wildlife or property.
-The implementation of measures to mitigate HWC is imperative to enhance the sustainability of conservation efforts and to improve the coexistence between people and wildlife (Ettagbor 2017).
+The implementation of measures to mitigate HWC is imperative to enhance the sustainability of conservation efforts and to improve the coexistence between people and wildlife (Ettagbor, 2017).
 The advantages of carrying out HWC mitigating measures will evidently be both on the communities and the wildlife.
 These advantages may include improved attitudes and tolerance of farmers towards wildlife, the decline in crop losses, human death and injury, as well as decline in the mortality of wildlife during Human-Wildlife Conflicts (Jackson et al. 2008)

 This study examines the role of local community participation in the conservation of rainforest resources, specifically the mitigation of human-wildlife conflicts within Bakossi National Park.
 By exploring the perspectives and experiences of local stakeholders, as well as park management authorities and other key informants, the research aims to understand the challenges and opportunities for integrating community-based approaches into the park's conservation and management strategies.